 At least 3 times/week, spend 20-30 minutes anywhere outside that, in your opinion, includes a sufficiency of natural elements to feel like a nature interaction.

-PS: In April 2020 our headquarters will move to Breitscheid (53547), in the heart of Rhine-Westerwald Natur Park.
+PS: In 2020 our headquarters moved to Breitscheid (53547), in the heart of Rhine-Westerwald Natur Park.
 Only 15 min from the A3, and right in between Frankfurt & Cologne.
-Hopefully I can welcome you there in the near future.